NginxProxyManager/nginx-proxy-manager/README.md

 ```
 http://[hostname or IP of your host]:81
 ```
+[ADD LOGIN WINDOW PICTURE]

+At first login please use the following default administrator user credentials:

+E-mail address: 	admin@example.com
+Password:		changeme

+You will then be prompted to provide your own user details and asked to change the password, before being presented with the NGINX Proxy Manager Dashboard view:

+[ADD PICTURE OF DASHBOARD SEE BLOG]

 # Configuration
 To learn how to use NGINX Proxy Manager (NPM) please see project documentation, as NPM usage and configuration will not be explained here: